mayurp/ocr-webserver/README.md

 You can use run `./server.py --help` for startup options.

+### Process Configuration

+The search and OCR APIs are asynchronous and are handled by worker process pools.

+You can change the number of processes for the server and the process pools in `config.ini`.
+Note that  process pool sizes are per server.
+It's probably best to keep the server process count as 1 and adjust the worker pool sizes according the the number of cpu cores available.
+You should keep the number of OCR processes lower than the available cpu cores so search apis can still be processed in a timely manner.

 ## Testing the OCR API:

 Please note you should change the ip address and port according to your setup.